My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 Completing the challenge in the amount of time I have (two years start to finish, or 1.5 years of active effort in Korea), will demand the dedication of all of your free time.

 The first half of my challenge time, (Oct 20’-May 21’: Mountains 1-25) was a free casual sort of fun.
-Hiking every other weekend and then more intensely during holidays or school breaks.
 With dozens to choose from, it was easy to pick a mountain that both my friends and I wanted to go to.

-But the second half (Sept 21’-June 22’: Mountains 26-96), became a methodical exercise that required a lot of planning.
+But the second half (Sept 21’- August 22’: Mountains 26-100), became a methodical exercise that required a lot of planning.
 For as you progress though the challenge, the mountains to choose from diminish.
 An obvious statement, but it has big effects on the approach you must adopt toward the challenge.
-The mentality of plenty is eliminated and you have to go to specific mountains, making progress where you rely on hiking groups or bus tours more difficult (for the chances they will go to the specific mountains you need declines as you need a more limiting and specific set of mountains).
-The lack of popularity of certain mountains on the list, as well as fire restriction that last for months become increasingly more influential on ones schedule.
+You have to go to specific mountains, so making progress where you rely on friends, hiking groups or bus tours will become difficult (for the chances they will go to the specific mountains you need declines).
+The lack of popularity of certain mountains on the list, and other factors such as fire restrictions, only adds to the difficulty.

 Fire restrictions in national parks